finos/common-domain-model/documentation/source/documentation.rst

 The CDM Components
 ------------------

-The below ISDA CDM Components Diagram lays out the three set of CDM components:
+**There are three set of CDM components** that are laid-out in the below ISDA CDM Components Diagram:

 .. figure:: cdm-components-diagram.png

 Rosetta
 ^^^^^^^

-Rosetta corresponds to infrastructure components of the CDM.
-The CDM is a model written in a Domain-Specific Language (DSL) called the *Rosetta DSL*, comprising a syntax (or *grammar*) and default code generators (currently Java).
+Rosetta corresponds to the CDM infrastructure component.
+As a domain model, the CDM is written in a Domain-Specific Language (DSL) called the *Rosetta DSL*, comprising a syntax (or *grammar*) and default code generators (currently Java).
 All the modelling artefacts available in the CDM, with their associated syntax and purpose, are detailed in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/dsl/index.html>`_.

-The Rosetta DSL is open source under an Apache 2.0 licence and hosted in a dedicated `Rosetta DSL repository <https://github.com/REGnosys/rosetta-dsl#the-rosetta-dsl>`_.
-To facilitate adoption and implementation of the CDM by the community, a `Code Generator repository <https://github.com/REGnosys/rosetta-code-generators>`_ is also open source under an Apache 2.0 license, allowing industry participants to write code generators in any language.
+To enable adoption and implementation of the CDM by the community, the Rosetta DSL is open source under an Apache 2.0 licence and hosted in a dedicated `Rosetta DSL repository <https://github.com/REGnosys/rosetta-dsl#the-rosetta-dsl>`_.
+A further `Code Generator repository <https://github.com/REGnosys/rosetta-code-generators>`_ is also open source under an Apache 2.0 license, allowing industry participants to write code generators in any language.

 The ISDA CDM Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^